Workshop of the textile restoration

-Today the conservation department is responsible for conservation and restoration in all the Palace Department's 46 palaces, castles and artist's houses.
+Today the conservation department is responsible for conservation and restoration in all the Bavarian Palace Administration's 46 palaces, castles and artist's houses.
 It looks after listed buildings with their unique interiors and garden sculptures as well as outstanding international collections of treasure, ceramics and miniatures.
 One of the main focuses of the department's work is the preservation of historic room ensembles which combine a great variety of materials and designs.
 The valuable interiors include wall paintings, stucco-work, gilding and wooden wall panelling, wallpaper of paper and leather, textile wall coverings and tapestries, furniture, chandeliers, paintings, sculptures, graphics and art objects of every kind.
 These are often presented in the context in which they have been assembled or as collections.

 The tasks of the conservation department also include replacing particularly vulnerable art objects with carefully researched reconstructions or copies.
 The original objects are restored and then displayed under museum conditions.
 The department's staff are also involved in the regulation of general conservation matters, the planning and establishment of depots and the design and implementation of exhibitions.
 Museum or preservation decisions are made together with the experts of the building, museum and garden departments.

 A large part of our work involves restoration and maintenance in the palaces, residences and castles themselves.
 Many important and valuable art objects are conserved and restored in our workshops.
 Accurate restoration requires comprehensive examinations and analyses, as well as a study of the history and context of the objects concerned.
 Freelance restorers are responsible for part of the actual restoration work, under the supervision of conservation department employees.
 All the specialized knowledge acquired is documented, and a valuable body of experience has been accumulated which is accessible for research purposes.